 Katie Berry’s research focuses on the molecular mechanisms of how organisms adapt to cellular stress by regulating the expression of their genes.
 She is especially interested in how regulatory RNA molecules in bacteria collaborate with cellular proteins in their function, and is developing new tools to study bacterial RNA-protein interactions.
 Berry and her students investigate the interactions and activities of small, regulatory RNAs in test tubes and inside of living cells to uncover their mechanisms of action.

 Kyle Broaders' research interests focus on the interaction of living cells with their material surroundings.
-He employs the tools of organic synthesis to prepare materials with tailored properties like shape, stiffness, permeability, or response to external stimulus.
-The responses of cells to these designed properties allows him to assay the way they integrate information about their surroundings and make behavioral choices.
+He and his lab employ the tools of organic synthesis to investigate and design materials with tailored properties like shape, stiffness, permeability, or response to stimulus.
+The responses of cells to these designed properties allows us to learn the way they integrate information about their surroundings.

 Amy Hitchcock Camp investigates how bacteria—once assumed to be antisocial organisms—“talk” with one another to coordinate complex biological processes.
 In particular, she studies a bacterium, Bacillus subtilis, that can transform itself into a dormant and nearly indestructible spore.
 Using molecular, cellular, genetic, and biochemical techniques, the Camp Lab “eavesdrops” on sporulating cells to discover the elegant and unexpected ways that they communicate and control gene expression.